TeamAmaze/AmazeFileManager/README.md

 Overview
 ---
 - Open Source, light and smooth
-- Based on Material Design guidelines
+- Based on Material Design guidelines that are highly efficient
-- Basic features like cut, copy, delete, compress, extract etc. easily accessible
+- Basic features like cut, copy, delete, compress, extract etc. are easily accessible
 - Work on multiple tabs at same time
 - Multiple themes with cool icons
-- Navigation drawer for quick navigation
+- Navigation drawer results in quick navigation
 - App Manager to open, backup, or directly uninstall any app
 - Quickly access history, access bookmarks or search for any file
 - Root explorer for advanced users
-- AES Encryption and Decryption of files for security (Jellybean v4.3+)
+- AES Encryption and Decryption of files for security purpose (Jellybean v4.3+)
 - Cloud services support (Jellybean v4.3+ / requires additional plug-in)
 - Inbuilt Database Reader, Zip/Rar Reader, Apk Reader, Text Reader
 - No ads or In-app purchases